uwspstar/FullStack/MVC5/readme.md

 -  A common application of this technique is using the ViewBag to provide form options for a dropdown.
 - One easy approach to displaying extra data that isn’t a part of your view’s main model is to simply stick that data in the ViewBag
 - One recommended approach is to write a custom view model class.
 You can think of a view model as a model that exists just to supply information for a view
+- This gives you the benefi ts of a strongly typed view (including type checking, IntelliSense, and freedom from having to cast untyped ViewDataDictionary objects)
 ```
 public class ShoppingCartViewModel
 {